axiomgaming/lostark_theory/README.md

 3. **All**: Immunity to stun/fear/sleep/pest/electrocute/freeze/etc. (Crowd control level 3)

 Spacebar and Awakening skills typically provide level 3 Super Armor.
-This means that with good timing you can avoid a knockdown (e.g., Argos landing) with spacebar.
+This means that with good timing you can avoid a knockdown or crowd control (e.g., Argos landing, Saydon's birds) with spacebar.

 ## Combat and Character Sheet Stats